 The Inn’s collection was further expanded when Harry and Doreen Cuff added to the library by donating a copy of every book they published in their long history of publishing Newfoundland books through Harry Cuff Publications Limited.
 The resulting library is a rich and meaningful assemblage of works that can help orient guests to all that Fogo Island and Newfoundland have to offer.

-Situated on the first floor, the library is cozy, comfortable, and contains one of the Inn’s six public wood-burning fireplaces.
-It is quiet and intimate, but also close enough to the front lobby to feel both hidden away and involved in the action of the Inn.
+The library is cozy, comfortable, and contains one of the Inn’s six public wood-burning fireplaces.
+It is quiet and intimate, but also close enough to the Cinema to feel both hidden away and involved in the action of the Inn.
 There are always people coming and going in and around the library, and this movement serves as a reminder that the library is a public space that facilitates meaningful exchanges and relationships between local people and visitors.